The South African dealer register

 Buyer profile: price-priority

-Pick: ProDiam.
-Wholesale-to-public manufacture in Bedfordview gives the best Rand-per-carat in the country.
-25 years operating, GIA ideal-cut focus, local mine sourcing.
+Pick: Prodiam.
+Wholesale-to-public manufacture in Bedfordview gives among the best Rand-per-carat in the country.
+20+ years operating, GIA Excellent-cut focus, local mine sourcing.
 The trade-off is the appointment-only model and the technical buying experience.

 Buyer profile: design and experience